darka/darka-blog-src/content/posts/generating-png-in-python.md

     return compressed_data
 {{< /highlight >}}

-Note that PNG files can have multiple IDAT chunks, but for demonstration purposes we will only write one.
+> __Note:__ PNG files can have multiple IDAT chunks, but for demonstration purposes we will only write one.

 # PNG Output